Among the oldest, most massive living things on earth, the giant sequioas are a must see during your trip to Yosemite.

 The square-mile Mariposa Grove is home to 500 mature giant sequoias, Earth’s largest living organisms and among her oldest as well.

-The Mariposa Grove is temporarily closed until spring of 2017 due to a massive restoration project.
+The Mariposa Grove is re-opening October 2017!
 Learn more: http://www.nps.gov/yose/planyourvisit/mariposagrove.htm.
 You can still view giant sequioas in Yosemite at the Tuolumne and Merced Groves.

 Car: The Mariposa Grove of Giant Sequoias is located at the end of Mariposa Grove Road, off of Highway 41, shortly after the park’s south entrance.
 The two-mile Mariposa Grove Road is closed to cars from November to April, but visitors can make their way out on snowshoes or skis during the winter months.